-- D1.
-The ability to communicate clearly and concisely to both specialist and non-specialist audiences using written, verbal and audio-visual channels. - D2.
-The ability to exercise responsibility and leadership in group projects. - D3.
-The ability to appropriately use library and information sources, and IT resources and applications. - D4.
-The ability to organise and prioritise work activities and manage time effectively.
+D1.
+The ability to communicate clearly and concisely to both specialist and non-specialist audiences using written, verbal and audio-visual channels.

+D2.
+The ability to exercise responsibility and leadership in group projects, and to contribute effectively to the team-based activities.

+D3.
+The ability to appropriately use library and information sources, and IT resources and applications.

+D4.
+The ability to work independently, to organise and prioritise work activities and manage time effectively.